-Southern Forest Giant Tree Fire Damage April 2019 Update
+Important: Southern Forest Giant Tree Fire Damage April 2019

-The Tasmanian bushfires that started with dry lightning strikes on January 15th and burned for weeks have had a devastating effect on most of the 500 year old giant trees that lived in the Southern Forests, inland from Geeveston.
+The Tasmanian bushfires that started with dry lightning strikes on January 15th, 2019 and burned for for over a month had a devastating effect on most of the 500 year old giant trees that lived in the Southern Forests, in the Arve, Picton and Huon Valley inland from the towns of Geeveston, Huonville and Dover.
 Very old eucalyptus trees are particularly susceptible to fire due to their various hollows, areas of rot and the accumulated debris of centuries of fallen limbs, twigs, bark and leaves.
 Most of these older trees have been killed, including some that have totally collapsed into an incomprehensible mess.
-Some of the living trees cling to life standing on blackened stilts, probably likely to fall when the next big wind storm hits.
+Some of the living trees cling to life standing on blackened stilts but are probably likely to fall when the next big wind storm hits.
 A lucky few have escaped with only a surface burn and could live for many years.
-A list of some of the assessed trees is included below, however, there were many trees that I was unable to access due to ongoing road safety works in those areas.
+A list of some of the assessed trees is included below,

 table_of_burnt_trees_1.pdf | |